tdupoiron-org/learning2023-github-apps/README.md

 ```

 ## elastic.js
-Mirroring the GitHub modules, this file authenticate to Elastic Cloud and push Document into the github-issues indice.
+Mirroring the GitHub modules, this file authenticates to Elastic Cloud and push Document into the github-issues indice.

 ```
 const client = new Client({